stephyswe/rn-instagram/INSTRUCTIONS.md

 Commit: fix: add index.ts to all screens

-Commit: Add UploadStackNavigator & reroute to CreatePostSCreen
+Commit: Add UploadStackNavigator & reroute to CreatePostScreen

 - add mutation createPost to CreatePostScreen
 - add input according to CreatePostInput